Audio Best Practices: Manage Your Session

 Enable Mute on Entry

-Some services (such as WebEx Training Center and Event Center) give you the option of Mute on Entry (Participant > Mute On Entry).
+Some services give you the option of to Mute participants upon entry (for Zoom Meeting, this is found under the Meeting Options when scheduling).
 This will automatically mute all attendees when they join and will prevent them from generating audio unless they are first unmuted.
-Depending on the type of session, they may be able to unmute themselves or the Host may have to do it.
+Depending on the type of session and the settings selected they may be able to unmute themselves or the Host may have to do it.

 Audio Issues?
 Try Mute All

 If there are issues like ambient noise, feedback, or echo, the fastest remedy is to use Mute All.
-This will mute all attendees except the presenter and the host.
+This will mute all participants except the host.
 If the problem is originating from a particular attendee, using Mute All should fix it.
 If it reoccurs, you may be able identify its source by looking through the participant list to see who has unmuted.

 Another Option: Mute Individual Participants